ciaci0028/MemorEase-solo-project/README.md

-# Prime Solo Project Starting Repo
+# MemorEase - Prime Solo Project
-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-We **STRONGLY** recommend following these instructions carefully.
-It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-## Use the Template for This Repository (Don't Clone)

-- Don't Fork or Clone.
-Instead, click the `Use this Template` button, and make a copy to your personal account.
+*Project Duration: 2 Week Sprint*

+Memorease is highly customizable and personalized web application for photos.
+Unlike the current social media or photo apps, users can upload a photo on any day, but associate that photo with any date.
+Users can also create and customize tags, which allows for filtering photos and seeing a specific list.

 ## Prerequisites